 We are committed to creating safe learning spaces and supporting group leaders to strive for social justice and a sense of belonging for all members in our communities.

-Our faculty team draws from diverse professional backgrounds and interests, in the service of advancing our shared commitment to group learning.
+Our faculty team draws from diverse professional backgrounds and interests, in the service of advancing our shared commitment to group learning and group leadership development.
 Exploring the creative and healing possibilities that groups provide has been a central and sustaining passion throughout our careers.
 Each of us has participated in and led countless groups over the years, and these experiences have reinforced our belief in the power of belonging.
 Each member of our team has been recognized individually as Fellows (acknowledgement of excellence in the advancement of group psychotherapy through education, research and clinical practice) of the Canadian Group Psychotherapy Association (CGPA), and each has been actively involved in this Association at both local and national levels in education, and various leadership capacities.
 In addition, our collective backgrounds incorporate curriculum development and implementation at the University level.
 Our team has collectively presented locally, nationally and internationally, and has published several books and multiple peer-reviewed journal articles.

 Co-Directors and Core Faculty